Kotlin/kotlinx-cli/README.md

 }
 ```
 ### !!!
 Important information
-If `kotlinx.cli` is added to gradle project as dependency endorsed libraries in Kotlin/Native must be turned off!
+If `kotlinx-cli` is added to gradle project as dependency endorsed libraries in Kotlin/Native must be turned off!

 ## Command line entities
 There are 2 base entity: option and argument.